Importance Of Job Stability When Buying A House With Mortgage

 - Declining income may disqualify borrowers from qualifying for a mortgage

-- It depends on the underwriter and underwriter discretion
+- It depends on the mortgage underwriter and

-- If a mortgage borrower goes from W2 to 1099 wage earner, then two years of 1099 income is required
+- If a mortgage borrower goes from W2 to 1099 wage earner, there is a two year seasoning requirement as a 1099 wage earner

 Evaluating Your Job Stability

 A lender will verify employment and qualified income.
 However, borrowers should do their own evaluation as well.
 As yourself how stable is your job?
 Is there any chance of your company laying you off?
 What happens if your company lays you off?
 Is your industry hiring people with your skills?
 Today, many fields such as in the technology sector, employees are in demand.
 Other industries may not be as hot.
 Government jobs normally have a long hiring process.
 Police officers and firefighters normally have to wait six months to two or more years to get hired.
-Experienced producing real estate agents and mortgage loan originators normally can get a job quickly.
+Police officers always had one of the most stable jobs in the job market.
+However, due the radical left and the new ideology of Democrats in the nation, many blue states are being forced to defund the police.
+High crime cities like Los Angeles, Chicago, New York are laying off police officers despite the growing crime rate.
+Experienced producing real estate agents and mortgage loan originators with a book of business normally can get a job quickly.
+Many high producing loan officers do not have to worry about job stability.
+Many are being constantly recruited by major mortgage bankers and being offered hundreds of thousands of dollars in sign on bonus.
 Technology is expanding where many jobs are being replaced with automation.
 Smaller companies are getting acquired by larger companies and corporations.
 All of the above factors should be considered before pulling the trigger on a long term commitment like a home purchase.
+Borrowers should also evaluate their job stability.
+How stable is your job?
+Consider the worst case scenario and run over a what if case scenario.
+What if I lose my current job.
+How easily can I get a new job?
+How stable or strong is the particular industry you are in.
+You should not get paranoid but do consider the worst case scenario.
+You will want to have at least six months in reserves for a rainy day.
+One of the things you need to consider is how much house can I afford.
+You do not want to much house that will affect your lifestyle.
+Lenders will go with how much home can you qualify and not how much home you can afford.